wille/vite-preload/README.md

 }
 ```

-> [!NOTE]
+> [!WARN]
+> There is CURRENTLY no support for preloading JS in the development environment, while not as important as CSS, not preloading CSS
-> In a development environment you will still have some Flash Of Unstyled Content
+> will still give you a unpleasant experience with Flash Of Unstyled Content in the development environment

 ## Further optimizations